cihai/cihai/doc/lore/2017/spec.rst

    by specifying where data should be outputted.
 3. :ref:`relational_backend` cihai will use SQLAlchemy as a database backend to story information for retrieval.
-4. cihai will make data accessible to third party libraries if they exist in the script's site-packages.
+4. :ref:`automatic_extensions` cihai will make data accessible to third party libraries if they exist in the script's site-packages.

-   e.g. If pandas if found, it will be able to return a pandas table for a queried set of information.
+   e.g. If `pandas`_ is found, it will be able to return a :class:`pandas.DataFrame` for a queried set of information.
-5. cihai will use unihan as a core and source of truth for information, as it contains all the glyphs and is reliable, free and well-maintained, and provides are good source of starter information.
+5. :ref:`unihan_core` cihai will use `UNIHAN`_ as a core and source of truth for information, as it contains all the glyphs and is reliable, free and well-maintained, and provides are good source of starter information.
-6. cihai will adopt a standard data format to store additional CJK data sets within.
+6. :ref:`data_normalization` cihai will adopt a standard data format to store additional CJK data sets within.
+7. :ref:`data_liberation` cihai libraries will be available under permissive licenses.

 .. _zero_config: